grzibovskis/ipp-bikes-aem-website/README.md

 The goal is to put our limited knowledge to the test, and become a better at working with AEM.
 Also learn to use GitHub.

 ### Our group consists of -
-    Ivars Knets, Līga Rozite, Verners Grizbovskis;
+Ivars Knets; Līga Rozite; Verners Grizbovskis;

 ### Some hints -
-    - When you preformed changes on a page in AEM, to snyc it to the local files go to "ui.content/src/main/content/jcr_root/content/ipp-bikes" and "Import" on that, or just the whole "jcr_root" folder a bit above.
+- When you preformed changes on a page in AEM, to snyc it to the local files go to "ui.content/src/main/content/jcr_root/content/ipp-bikes" and "Import" on that.
+Or just "Import" the whole "jcr_root" folder a bit above.
 And then you can push it to github.

 # Good luck, have fun!